AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 You start by sending your audience of high-valued and low-frequency customers a message.
 You then check if they received this message within the last thirty days.
 If they have not, then you can enter them into a journey about, for example, a new subscription program.
 You can then wait for a few days (seven days in this example).
 After this time, if they have not purchased the subscription that you messaged them about, you can deliver paid media ads via destinations.
 If they have purchased the subscription, you can have them enter an order confirmation journey, thereby completing the use case.

+>[!IMPORTANT]
+>
-As described further below on this page, all the actions and workflows are implemented in a privacy and consent-first manner.
+>As described further below on this page by having a [dedicated consent field group in your schema](#customer-attributes-schema) and by [implementing consent policies](#privacy-consent), all the actions and workflows are implemented in a privacy and consent-first manner.

 >[!BEGINSHADEBOX]